opendocsg/slw-judgments-backfill/2001_SGHC_324/report.md

  Even proof of reckless conduct is itself, and alone, not enough.
 It must be shown that, at the time of the reckless conduct, the servants or agents of the carrier concerned knew that such conduct would cause damage but went ahead regardless.

 161\.
-In Singapore, the approach adopted in _Goldman v Thai Airways International Ltd_ and _SS Pharmaceutical Co Ltd v Qantas Airways Ltd_ was endorsed by the Court of Appeal in _Singapore Airlines Ltd v Fujitsu Microelectronics (Malaysia) Sdn Bhd_ [2001] 1 SLR 241.
+In Singapore, the approach adopted in _Goldman v Thai Airways International Ltd_ and _SS Pharmaceutical Co Ltd v Qantas Airways Ltd_ was endorsed by the Court of Appeal in _Singapore Airlines Ltd v Fujitsu Microelectronics (Malaysia) Sdn Bhd_ <span class="citation">[2001] 1 SLR 241</span>.
 Chao Hick Tin JA, who delivered the judgment of the court, said at p 251:

  In our opinion, it is clear that the knowledge which must be proved is the actual knowledge of the wrongdoer, be it an individual or a group of individuals in a company.
 The fact that the amended Convention requires proof of recklessness as well as knowledge that damage would probably result, unmistakably indicates that recklessness per se is not sufficient.